hirvoin/outfits-app/README.md

 # Wardrobe application

+## Motivation

+After reading a [blogpost](https://www.reaktor.com/blog/why-ive-tracked-every-single-piece-of-clothing-ive-worn-for-three-years/) about garment usage tracking (and becoming rather fascinated by the idea), I thought that I could build a mobile application with similiar functionality for my own use.
+On top of that, I wanted to gain more familiarity with using Expo, GraphQL and Golang.

 ## Todo

+- Firebase integration
   - Proper authentication handling
   - Image uploading
-- Garment favoriting and wear count logic
 - Basic CI/CD

 ## Develop